Skip to main content

 Anatomy of the liver.
 The liver is in the upper abdomen near the stomach, intestines, gallbladder, and pancreas.
 The liver has a right lobe and a left lobe.
 Each lobe is divided into two sections (not shown).

 The mother of the child may also be diagnosed with choriocarcinoma.
-For more information on the treatment of choriocarcinoma in the mother, see Gestational Trophoblastic Disease Treatment.
+For more information on the treatment of choriocarcinoma in the mother, visit Gestational Trophoblastic Disease Treatment.

 Symptoms of infantile choriocarcinoma of the liver

 Children may not have symptoms of infantile choriocarcinoma of the liver until the tumor has grown bigger.
-It's important to check with your child’s doctor if your child has any symptoms below:
+It's important to check with your child's doctor if your child has:

 • a lump in the abdomen